Random attractors for stochastic porous media equations perturbed by space-time linear multiplicative noise: Introduction

-has been given in \cite{BR10} by proving the unique existence of pathwise solutions to a corresponding random PDE for essentially bounded initial conditions $x \in L^\infty(\mcO)$.
-The existence and uniqueness up to indistinguishability of probabilistically strong solutions to \eqref{eqn:spme} even including $0<m<1$ and all initial conditions $x \in \left(H_0^1(\mcO)\right)^*$ has been obtained in \cite{RRW07}.
+has been given in \cite{BR11b} by proving the unique existence of pathwise solutions to a corresponding random PDE for essentially bounded initial conditions $x \in L^\infty(\mcO)$.
+The existence and uniqueness of probabilistically strong solutions to \eqref{eqnspme}, even including $0<m<1$ and all initial conditions $x \in (H_0^1(\mcO) )^*$, has been obtained in~\cite{RRW07}.
 However, this does not yield the existence of an RDS.
-The pathwise solutions to the transformed equation constructed in \cite{BR10} yield a stochastic flow $\vp(t,\o)x$ satisfying the perfect cocycle property on $L^\infty(\mcO)$.
-However, neither continuity of $x \mapsto \vp(t,\o)x$ nor continuity of $t \mapsto \vp(t,\o)x$ has been obtained.
+The pathwise solutions to the transformed equation constructed in \cite{BR11b} form an RDS $\vp$ on~$L^\infty(\mcO)$.
+However, neither continuity of $x \mapsto\vp (t,\omega )x$ nor continuity of $t \mapsto\vp(t,\omega)x$ has been obtained.
 These properties of RDS are crucial to obtain the existence of random attractors.
 Due to the strong norm on the state space $L^\infty(\mcO)$ especially the continuity in the initial condition is not clear.
-In this paper we prove the generation of an RDS corresponding to SPME driven by multiplicative space-time rough signals for all initial conditions $X_0 \in L^1(\mcO)$, i.e.\ to equations of the form
+In this paper we prove the generation of an RDS corresponding to SPME driven by multiplicative space--time rough signals for all initial conditions $X_0 \in L^1(\mcO)$, that is to equations of the form